ngiger/GnuBee_Docs/index.markdown

 Introduction {#introduction}
 ----------

-The GnuBee Personal Cloud One (GB-PC1) is a network-attached storage (NAS) device specifically engineered to run free, libre, open source software (FLOSS).
-The GB-PC1 has all the functionality of any commercial, proprietary NAS, but at a much lower cost and with the transparency, reliability, and accessibility advantages that come with using FLOSS.
+The GnuBee Personal Cloud One and Two (GB-PC1, GB-PC2) are network-attached storage (NAS) devices specifically engineered to run free, libre, open source software (FLOSS).
+The GB-PC has all the functionality of any commercial, proprietary NAS, but at a much lower cost and with the transparency, reliability, and accessibility advantages that come with using FLOSS.

 Free as in Freedom {#free}
 ----------------------------

-We designed the GnuBee Personal Cloud One with the Free Software Foundation’s Respects Your Freedom (RYF) certification in mind and have already initiated the application process with FSF.
+We designed the GnuBee Personal Cloud with the Free Software Foundation’s Respects Your Freedom (RYF) certification in mind and have already initiated the application process with FSF.

-The GnuBee Personal Cloud One can run several popular FLOSS suites for managing routers, NAS devices, or just general computing.
+The GnuBee Personal Cloud can run several popular FLOSS suites for managing routers, NAS devices, or just general computing.
 These are some of the main suites the GB-PC1 can run:

 ## Debian